Quick Exit

 Approaching adulthood is a challenging time for all young people, with difficult issues to tackle and big decisions to make.
 For all young carers, the challenges of this transition can be even tougher.

-The Sefton Young Carers transitions service begins before a young carer turns sixteen and aims to provide free personal support until the age of twenty-five.
-The service is all about you and how you can be supported to be successful in your future life.
-It is about you, by you and for you.
 Starting your own transitions journey means thinking about and talking about all aspects of your life, including education, training, careers, health, well-being, leisure, your caring role and the future.
 Once your journey begins, we will put in place support plans, and we will regularly review these to keep you moving forward.

-Parent Carer Support+
+Parent Carer Support

 Are you a Parent Carer living in Sefton who cares for a child who has a physical disability, learning disability or emotional/behavioural condition?